10 Free or Cheap Things to Do in Invercargill

 The 1-hour return track is the best way to discover the aptly named, Pleasure Bay Lagoon.
-Harboring many local birds and featuring a rich human history, this 4.7km track is a core part of the history of the area.
-Plus, with the lagoon on one side and the sea on an other, you’ll get a unique point of view of the city.
+Harbouring many local birds and featuring a rich human history, this 4.7km track is a core part of the history of the area.
+Plus, with the lagoon on one side and the sea on the other, you’ll get a unique point of view of the city.

 Location: At the beginning of Tweed Street.